Sideri Eleni

 …….

-• Independent and/or team work
+• Independent or group work

-• Production of free, creative and inductive thinking
+• Promotion of free, creative and inductive thinking

 (3) SYLLABUS